top of page

 Since we needed to be home by midday on Thursday

-(our kids and grandkids were coming),
+(our daughter and grandkids were coming),

 we decided that we’d spend the last evening of our getaway in this port town.